Use Tax Obligations for Businesses

 Next, you’ll need to ensure that these permits are kept up to date.
 Once again, the renewal procedures and requirements may differ by state.
 Some states require annual renewals by a specific deadline, while others only need you to update information if your business details or activities change.
 We recommend factoring these considerations into your year-end tax planning strategy

-Calculating and remitting business use tax
+Calculating and remitting use tax

 Common Scenarios Requiring Payment

-Reporting and remittance
+Reporting and remitting

 Common Pitfalls to Avoid